ECC Private Music Lessons

 Clarinet and Saxophone with Deborah Zelman

-Deborah Zelman has her Masters of Music degree in Clarinet Performance and a Bachelor of Science in Music Education from University of Illinois at Urbana-Champaign, where she studied under the direction of Howard Klug.
+Deborah Zelman has her Master of Music degree in Clarinet Performance and a Bachelor of Science in Music Education from the University of Illinois at Urbana-Champaign, where she studied under the direction of Howard Klug.
 She has also studied with Charlene Zimmerman of the Grant Park Symphony and Lyric Opera Orchestra.
 Ms. Zelman performs locally as a principal clarinetist with the DuPage Symphony Orchestra and DuPage Symphony Woodwind Quintet.
-She is an active freelance and jazz musician, and performs regularly as a clarinetist, saxophonist, and jazz vocalist with the DuPage Community Jazz Ensemble and Zazz Quintet.
-Deborah is an adjunct faculty member at Elgin Community College where she is the private music lesson manager, and maintains the clarinet and saxophone studios in addition to a private studio in Naperville and two area high schools.
-She has extensive teaching experience at all levels and also serves as Director of Children’s Choirs at Saint John’s Episcopal Church in Naperville.
+She is an active freelance jazz musician and performs regularly as a clarinetist, saxophonist, and jazz vocalist with the DuPage Community Jazz Ensemble and Jazz Quintet.
+Deborah is an adjunct faculty member at Elgin Community College where she is the private music lesson manager and maintains the clarinet and saxophone studios in addition to a private studio in Naperville and two area high schools.
+She has extensive teaching experience at all levels and also serves as Director of Children's Choirs at Saint John's Episcopal Church in Naperville.